Quantifying the unfairness of the 2018 FIFA World Cup qualification: Introduction

-In particular, the probability of qualification to the 2018 FIFA World Cup is quantified for the 102 nations of the AFC (Asian Football Confederation), CONCACAF (Confederation of North, Central American and Caribbean Association Football), CONMEBOL (South American Football Confederation), and OFC (Oceania Football Confederation) to answer three questions: (a) Is the qualification process designed \emph{fairly} in the sense that it provides a higher chance for a better team both within and between the confederations? (b) Is it possible to improve fairness without reallocating the qualifying berths? (c) How did the move of Australia from the OFC to the AFC in 2006 affect the teams?
+Our paper aims to fill this research gap.
+In particular, the probability of qualification to the 2018 FIFA World Cup is quantified for the 102 nations of the AFC, CONCACAF (Confederation of North, Central American and Caribbean Association Football), CONMEBOL (South American Football Confederation), and OFC to answer three questions: (a) Is the qualification process designed \emph{fairly} in the sense that it provides a higher chance for a better team both within and between the confederations? (b) Is it possible to improve fairness without reallocating the qualifying berths? (c) How did the move of Australia from the OFC to the AFC in 2006 affect the teams?

 The main contributions can be summarised as follows: \begin{enumerate} \item First in the academic literature, the paper calculates the qualifying probabilities for the FIFA World Cup based on the Elo ratings of the national teams. \item A method is proposed to measure the degree of unfairness.
-It shows that essentially all the four qualifiers are constructed in a fair way.
-On the contrary, substantial differences are found between the confederations. \item Using a well-devised fixed matchup in the inter-continental play-offs---a policy applied in the 2010 FIFA World Cup qualification---instead of the current random draw can reduce unfairness by about 10\%. \item Australia has increased its probability of playing in the 2018 FIFA World Cup by 75\% as a result of leaving the OFC and joining the AFC in 2006.
-The move has been detrimental to all AFC nations, while it has favoured any other countries, especially New Zealand. \end{enumerate}
+It shows that all the four qualifiers are constructed fairly.
+On the contrary, substantial differences are found between the confederations. \item Using a well-devised fixed matchup in the inter-continental play-offs---a policy applied in the 2010 FIFA World Cup qualification---instead of the current random draw can reduce unfairness by 7.5\%. \item Australia has increased its probability of playing in the 2018 FIFA World Cup by 65\% as a result of leaving the OFC and joining the AFC.
+The move has been detrimental to any AFC nation, while it has favoured all other countries, especially New Zealand.
+The change has reduced unfairness by almost 20\%, which might explain why the move of Australia was approved. \end{enumerate}

-Our approach can be applied in any sports where teams contest in parallel tournaments for the same prize, thus the natural issue of equal treatment of equals emerges.
-While these designs have recently been analysed with respect to incentive incompatibility \citep{Vong2017, DagaevSonin2018, Csato2021a}, the numerical investigation of fairness is currently limited to the qualification for the UEFA Euro 2020 \citep{Csato2020b}.
+Our approach can be applied in any sports where teams contest in parallel tournaments for the same prize, hence the natural issue of equal treatment of equals emerges.
+While these designs have recently been analysed with respect to incentive incompatibility \citep{Vong2017, DagaevSonin2018, Csato2020d}, the numerical investigation of fairness is currently limited to the qualification for the UEFA Euro 2020 \citep[Chapter~6.4]{Csato2021a}.